u6587017/thanawich.github.io/README.md

 - Delivered Fraud Detection & Audit System which can successfully identify potential fraud cases and erroneous claims for accountants.
 Developed a Financial Assistant Chatbot using the N8N workflow automation platform to answer questions about financial reports.
 - Eliminated the technical bottleneck of CFO and CFA which are required to manually write SQL queries or filter on MS-Excel just to retrieve specific financial figures.
-- Experimented with Retrieval-Augmented Generation (RAG) approach, combining Qdrant Vector Store and SQL AI agent technique retrieved from
+- Experimented with Hybrid Retrieval-Augmented Generation (Hybrid-RAG) approach, combining Qdrant Vector Store and SQL querying technique retrieved from PostgreSQL database.
-PostgreSQL database.
 - Achieved 78% accuracy in response reliability through manual qualitative assessment (Human-in-the-loop) of LLM outputs.
 Developed a Python-based desktop application to extract multi-format invoice PDFs into structured data.
 - Replaced manual data entry process where accountants had to visually read invoices and type data into specific Excel columns for SAP ingestion and